 Belief systems vary in the degree to which the six psychological mechanisms are involved in the subconscious intuitions and the conscious reasoning of the individuals who adhere to them.
 Haidt calls each formulation of moral foundations a moral matrix, which can be thought of like the performance envelope of an aircraft.
 It describes the extent, and the limits, of the capabilities of the system it represents.
 Belief systems are closed epistemic system beyond which it becomes impossible to think.

 The conservative system employs all six of the moral foundations in roughly equal balance.
 The liberal system employs only care, fairness, and liberty, and of those mostly just care.
-Here’s an image Haidt often uses when he speaks to audiences about his findings.
+Here’s an image Haidt often uses when he speaks to audiences about his findings (from this lecture, at about 45:48).

 Each year Edge.org asks a “big” question, gathers responses to it from some of today’s most important thinkers, and publishes the results in a book.
 In this section I propose one idea, in two parts, in response to three recent annual questions.